Let's Be Cops

 Let's Be Cops is a 2014 American buddy cop action comedy film co-written and directed by Luke Greenfield.
-The film stars Jake Johnson and Damon Wayans Jr. as two friends who pretend to be police officers in Los Angeles.
+The film stars Damon Wayans Jr. and Jake Johnson as two friends who pretend to be police officers in Los Angeles.
 The film co-starred Nina Dobrev, Rob Riggle, James D'Arcy, and Andy García.
 It was filmed on location in Atlanta, Georgia, and released on August 13, 2014.
-The film received negative reviews from critics.
-It was a box office success grossing $138.2 million worldwide against a production budget of $17 million.
+It received negative reviews from critics and grossed $138.2 million worldwide against a production budget of $17 million.

 Plot

 In Los Angeles, longtime friends Justin Miller, a struggling video game designer, and Ryan O'Malley, an unemployed former college quarterback, recall a pact they once made: if they had not achieved success by age thirty, they would move back to Columbus, Ohio.
-Leaving a bar, Ryan’s car is hit by an intimidating Albanian gang.
+Leaving a bar, Ryan's car is hit by an intimidating Albanian gang.

-After Justin’s unsuccessful pitch for a police-themed video game, Ryan convinces him to wear the police uniforms from his presentation as costumes at their college reunion.
-Confronted with their classmates’ success and their own sense of failure, they decide to honor their pact, but are treated like real cops on the street.
+After Justin's unsuccessful pitch for a police-themed video game, Ryan convinces him to wear the police uniforms from his presentation as costumes at their college reunion.
+Confronted with their classmates' success and their own sense of failure, they decide to honor their pact, but are treated like real cops on the street.
 Enjoying the charade, they kick the Albanian gang out of Georgie's, a restaurant where Justin finally gains the attention of Josie, a waitress he likes.

-Ryan doubles down on the hoax, learning official procedures from YouTube and modifying a used police cruiser to resemble a real LAPD vehicle.
+Ryan doubles down on the hoax, learning official procedures from YouTube and modifying a decommissioned Ford Crown Victoria Police Interceptor to resemble an active Los Angeles Police Department vehicle.
 Justin reluctantly joins him, and begins a relationship with Josie.
 During their shenanigans, the friends end up on a real distress call with Patrol Officer Segars.
 Justin realizes they face serious jail time if exposed, but Josie calls about a man harassing her at the restaurant.
-He turns out to be Mossi Kasic, the Albanian gang’s leader, who intimidates the “officers” into doing nothing.
+He turns out to be Mossi Kasic, the Albanian gang's leader, who intimidates the "officers" into doing nothing.

 The friends obtain surveillance equipment from Segars to stakeout Mossi, observing him with an unidentified partner who has been investigating Ryan and Justin, believing them to be federal agents.
 Mossi receives a shipment of crates, and the friends interrogate the delivery driver, Pupa.
-Josie, an aspiring makeup artist, helps disguise Justin as Pupa to infiltrate Mossi’s club, where Justin is forced to smoke crystal meth and fight in a bare-knuckle boxing match.
+Josie, an aspiring makeup artist, helps disguise Justin as Pupa to infiltrate Mossi's club, where Justin is forced to smoke crystal meth and fight in a bare-knuckle boxing match.
 He and Ryan discover the crates contain guns stolen from police evidence and SWAT equipment and weapons, along with a secret tunnel between Mossi's club and Georgie's restaurant.